stormpath/stormpath.github.io/source/guides/securing-your-api/index.markdown

 The developer request would look something like this (using HTTP Basic authentication):

-    GET /stormtroopers/tk421/equipment
+    GET /troopers/tk421/equipment
     Accept: application/json
     Authorization: Basic MzRVU1BWVUFURThLWDE4MElDTFVUMDNDTzpQSHozZitnMzNiNFpHc1R3dEtOQ2h0NzhBejNpSjdwWTIwREo5N0R2L1g4
     Host: api.trooperapp.com

-Alternatively, the developer could have sent the same request using an OAuth 2.0 Access Token (aka Bearer Token).
-More on this later. <!-- link to appropriate place -->
+Alternatively, the developer could have sent the same request using an OAuth 2.0 Access Token using the Bearer authorization scheme.
+[More on this later]().

 In the simplest form, the Stormpath Java SDK would authenticate the above request (Basic or Bearer) as follows:

     public void getEquipment(HttpServletRequest request, HttpServletResponse response) {
         Application application = client.getResource(applicationRestUrl, Application.class);

-        ApiAuthenticationResult result = (ApiAuthenticationResult) application.authenticate(request).execute();
+        ApiAuthenticationResult result = (ApiAuthenticationResult) application.authenticateApiRequest(request).execute();

         //Get any account properties as needed
         String email = result.getAccount().getEmail();